ross-alexander/dq/characters/items/items-callas.md

 ## Snake Armour

-An image of a single red serpent is wrapped around the breatplate of this learth armour.
+An image of a single red serpent is wrapped around the breatplate of this leather armour.
 Weight: 3, Protect 7, AG, -1.

 The wearer receives a bonus of +20% to resist any control/charm (or similar) spells.
 In additon their PB is boosted by 4 (not above